Skip to content

 What is Low Blood Pressure (Hypotension)?

-Low blood pressure, or hypotension, occurs when blood pressure falls below 90/60 mm Hg and causes symptoms or complications.
-Understanding hypotension and how to manage it is essential for maintaining healthy blood flow and organ function, particularly for older adults.
+Low blood pressure, or hypotension, occurs when blood pressure falls below 90/60 mm Hg.
+Understanding hypotension and how to manage it is important for healthy blood flow and organ function, especially for older adults.

 What Are the Symptoms of Low Blood Pressure?